Qubit regularized $O(N)$ nonlinear sigma models: Results: Wilson-Fisher fixed point

-where $x=(J-J_c) L^{1/\nu}$ is the scaling variable, $f(x)$ and $g(x)$ are unknown universal functions, and $\eta$ and $\nu$ are the critical exponents.
-We can approximate $f(x)$ and $g(x)$ by polynomials and perform a combined fit to $\rho_s$ and $\xi$, which helps us extract $J_c$, $\nu$, $\eta$, and the functions $f(x)$ and $g(x)$.
-The results of these fits are shown in \cref{fig:critical-scaling}.
+where $u=(J-J_c) L^{1/\nu}$ is the scaling variable, $f(u)$ and $g(u)$ are unknown universal functions, and $\eta$ and $\nu$ are the critical exponents.
+We can approximate $f(u)$ and $g(u)$ by polynomials and perform a combined fit to $\rho_s$ and $\chi$, which helps us extract $J_c$, $\nu$, $\eta$, and the functions $f(u)$ and $g(u)$.
+To gain better precision and control over the fits, we perform a few additional steps.
+Our fitting procedure is described in detail in \cref{sec:fits-scaling}.
+The results of these fits to the scaling behavior in \cref{eq:scaling} are shown in \cref{fig:critical-scaling-1}.
+As can be seen from the figure, we find excellent scaling collapse, which lets us obtain the location of the critical point and the critical exponents.

-Since we will work at the critical point, it is important for us to verify we indeed have the right critical point to high precision.
-To establish the scaling window, we can compute $\rho_s(L)$ at $J=J_c$.
-At the critical point, we must have

-So to establish that we are indeed at criticality, we choose a $J_c$ computed from the double fits described in the previous section, and then run the computations close to $J_c$.
-We perform a single powerlaw fit to $\rho_s(0;L)L = f(0) L^{p}$ to find $f(0)$ and the power $p$. \Lmin{L_{\text{min}}} \Lmax{L_{\text{max}}} We do this over a range of box sizes $[\Lmin, \Lmax]$, increasing $\Lmin$ until $p$ becomes consistent with $p=0$ within errors.
-This gives us the `scaling window.'
-We then compute $\chi$ in this $L$-window and fit it to the form

-We can now do a single powerlaw fit again to find $\eta$ to a much better precision.
-We then use these values of $\eta$, $f(0)$, and $g(0)$ to compute $\nu$ from a combined double fit of $\rho_s(x; L)$ and $\chi(x; L)$ over a small range of $x$, and in the $[\Lmin, \Lmax]$ window.
-This gives us the critical exponent $\nu$.
+To establish the universality class, we perform a comparison of our computations with existing results in the literature.
+The critical properties of the $2+1d$ $O(N)$ \ac{NLSM} have been studied extensively through several numerical and analytic techniques.
+Numerically, precise results are available from lattice Monte Carlo \cite{hasenbusch_anisotropic_2011, campostrini_critical_2006, hasenbusch_monte_2019, pelissetto_critical_2002} and conformal bootstrap techniques \cite{chester_carving_2020, kos_precision_2016}.
+On the analytic side, even though the $2+1d$ $O(N)$ \ac{NLSM} is a strongly interacting field theory, several techniques have been developed to leverage a ``hidden'' small parameter and enable analytic control, such as the $1/N$ and $\varepsilon$ expansions.
+We summarize our results and show a comparison with other results from literature in \cref{fig:large-n-comparison} and \cref{tab:comparison}.

-To establish that our model does indeed reproduce the physics of the $O(N)$ Wilson-Fisher fixed point, we can compare our extracted critical exponents to the known values in the literature, and other theoretical predictions.
-We show this comparison in \cref{fig:large-n-comparison}.
-The results from the resummation of the five-loop $\epsilon$ expansion have been tabulated up to $N=30$ in Ref.~\cite{antonenko_critical_1995}.
-The critical exponents $\gamma$ and $\eta$ in $d=3$ can also be computed in a large $N$ expansion, which becomes exact in the $N \to \infty$ limit.
-In this limit, the critical exponent $\gamma$ is known up to order $1/N^2$ and $\eta$ up to order $1/N^3$ \cite{moshe_quantum_2003},
+First, we consider the critical exponents for the $O(N)$ model from the large-$N$ expansion, which is exact in the $N \to \infty$ limit.
+In the $1/N$ expansion, the critical exponent $\nu$ is known up to order $N^{-2}$ and $\eta$ up to order $N^{-3}$ \cite{moshe_quantum_2003},